 “My sons,” he said to them, “let me tell you a true story.”

-There was a wise, old man who became ill.
-As a result of his illness, he forgot all twenty-two letters of the Hebrew alphabet.
+Once there was a wise old man who fell ill.
+Due to his illness, he forgot all twenty-two letters of the Hebrew alphabet.
 The doctors told the man, “We are sorry, but nothing can be done to restore your memory.
 You have no choice but to go back to school and start from scratch.”

 Rav Kook concluded his story, telling the kibbutz members: